Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Introduction

-Thus far, however, the spectroscopic confirmation and characterization of such high redshift sources has remained elusive.
-Confirmations of Ly$\alpha$ (which is strongly affected by the surrounding intergalactic medium; \citealt{treu13,mason19}) and other rest-frame UV lines in the near-infrared (NIR) with e.g., Keck and the VLT has seen limited success and found predominantly in the most luminous sources (e.g., \citealt{Vanzella2011,finkelstein15,oesch15,zitrin15,rb16,laporte17b,stark17,mainali18,mason19,hoag19,laporte21,rb22_mos}).
+Confirmations via Ly$\alpha$ (which is strongly affected by the surrounding intergalactic medium; \citealt{treu13,mason19}) and other rest-frame UV lines in the near-infrared (NIR) with e.g., Keck and the VLT has seen limited success and been found predominantly in the most luminous sources (e.g., \citealt{Vanzella2011,finkelstein15,oesch15,zitrin15,rb16,laporte17b,stark17,mainali18,mason19,hoag19,endsley21,laporte21,rb22_mos}).
 ALMA has provided an alternate avenue for spectroscopic confirmation and characterization in the far-infrared (FIR), with an increasing number of [\OIII] 88 $\mu$m, [\CII] 158 $\mu$m, and/or dust continuum detections \citep[e.g., ][]{laporte17,hashimoto18,tamura19,bouwens21_rebels}.
-However, in both cases high redshift observations are strongly affected by the presence of the atmosphere, highlighting the need for space-based observations.
-Grism spectroscopy with \hst\ has shown promise for high redshift studies \citep{schmidt16,treu15,oesch16,hoag18}, however such observations lack the sensitivity afforded by ground-based facilities.
+However, in both cases high redshift observations are strongly affected by the intervening Earth atmosphere, highlighting the need for space-based observations.